robik/discussions-and-proposals/proposals/0000-extract-runtime.md

 and complexity and even more things are planned to be added, or are expected to be.

 By splitting the current project into smaller pieces, with explicit API boundaries, we should be able to simplify the maintenance and testing in the long run.
 This, of course would require us to specify a "stable" interface to work with.
-This mosty probably won't be achieved easily and promptly, but is a good long term goal to try to achieve.
+This probably won't be achieved easily and promptly, but is a good long term goal to try to achieve.

 Understanding the current dependencies and boundaries is also quite problematic and raises the entry barrier to contributing to the React Native project.

 Right now, updating the React Native projects is a long and troubling process.
 This is (non exclusively) caused by the fact that the scope of changes between version goes across many API surfaces.
 Having the (limited) possibility to update the runtime version in a project independently of UI would make it more approachable by reducing the all-or-nothing upgrading pattern.

-Additionally, there are quite a few missing pieces in the current ecosystem, that from what I now, are hard to add for different reasons, such as `i18n`, `subtleCrypto` and others.
+Additionally, there are quite a few missing pieces in the current ecosystem, that from what I now, are hard to add for different reasons, such as `i18n`, `subtleCrypto` amonth others.
 There is also an ongoing effort to increase the compatibility with web environments by bringing the WebAPIs to the React Native.

-It should be possible to alter some parts of the React Native without creating and maintaining a fork or a long list of internal patches.
+Having a package that can iterate separately, working on adding missing features independently of React Native UI layer would make bringing the support faster.

-Finally, working on bringing new APIs to React Native from Web requires us to create UI to even be able to test them, or otherwise is very hard to do.
+Currently, working on bringing new APIs to React Native from Web requires us to create UI to even be able to test them, or otherwise is very hard to do.

+It should be possible to alter some parts of React Native without creating and maintaining a fork or a long list of internal patches.

 ### Goals